Winter Clothes Day: The Story of Cai Mo burnt paper

 It's also said that burning winter clothes on the Winter Clothes Day originated from a businessman's promotion strategy.
-According to historical records, paper was invented by a man named Cai Lun in the Eastern Han Dynasty (25-220 AD).
+According to historical records, paper was invented by a man named Cai Lun during the Eastern Han dynasty (25–220 AD).
 After Cai Lun invented the paper, many people came to his paper factory to purchase the paper.
 When Cai Lun's sister-in-law named Hui Niang found that papermaking was profitable, she persuaded her husband named Cai Mo to learn papermaking form his brother.
 However, her husband was not very patient.
 He set up his own paper factory before he was skilled at making paper, leading to that no one came to his factory to buy paper because of its low quality.
 Hui Niang tried to help her husband get away from the trouble.
 Suddenly, an idea occurred to her mind.
 One night, she pretended to be ill and died.
 Her husband was extremely sad and guilty for he thought her death partly resulted from his behaviors.
 He blamed himself when he burnt the paper made by himself.
 Unexpectedly, a sound coming from the coffin appeared, which scared the people in mourning hall.
 It was Hui Niang's voice.
 She said, "Open the coffin, hurry up.
 I have come back".
 When people opened the coffin, Hui Ning jumped out from it and told people, "Paper in this world becomes money in the nether world.
 I could not come back without my husband burning paper to me.
 The king of hell originally planned to torture me.
 Luckily, I used money to bribe him and ghosts.
 Then, they sent me back to earth".
 Then, her husband took two piles of paper to burn to his parents, hoping it could make his parents have a better life in the nether world.
 After witnessing the function of paper, people in mourning hall started to buy the paper from Cai Mo's paper factory to burn.
 The story of Hui Niang spread quickly, therefore, unmarketable paper of Cai Mo's paper factory sold out within a few days.
 The day was October first of the lunar calendar when Hui Niang "returned back from hell", so people gradually offered sacrifice to their ancestors in front of their graves by burning paper.